 We've expanded our on-campus housing capacity in 2021.
-In addition to Davis Hall on Truro Campus, we've added student residences at both the Centre of Geographic Sciences (Annapolis Valley Campus) and the Strait Area Campus/Nautical Institute.
-For more information, view NSCC residences.
+In addition to Davis Hall on Truro Campus, we've added on-campus housing at both the Centre of Geographic Sciences (Annapolis Valley Campus) and the Strait Area Campus/Nautical Institute.
+For more information, view NSCC Campus Housing.

 We’ve gathered some housing tips from fellow international students and have included them below.

-For more detail on living on and off campus, view Housing
+For more detail on living on and off campus, homestay and housing consulting opportunities, view Housing.

 Bachelor: Small apartments, ideal for one person.
 They have a separate bathroom but kitchen and living room are usually a common area.